EUGD/Dystakruul.github.io/README.md

 # Dystakruul.github.io

-This is a playground for web-applications and other web-API-tests.
+This is a playground for small browser-based Tools, web-applications, and other web-API-tests.

 These Projects are currently online: